Skip to main content

 For most apps, the convenience hooks are enough:

-useTheme()for dark/lightuseDisplayMode()for inline/pip/fullscreenuseHostContext()when you need locale, platform, or the full styles object
+• useHostContext() when you need locale, platform, safe area insets, viewport dimensions, or the full styles object

 Mobile Styling Considerations

 First, tap targets.
-Apple’s Human Interface Guidelines and Material Design both recommend a minimum of 44x44 points for touch targets.
+Claude’s mobile guidance points to a 44 x 44pt minimum for touch targets.
 If your buttons or links are smaller than that, they’ll be hard to tap on mobile.
 The host CSS variables don’t enforce this, so you need to check it yourself.

 Second, safe area insets.
-Mobile devices have notches, home indicators, and rounded corners that cut into your layout. useHostContext provides safeAreaInsets so you can account for these, and SafeArea handles them automatically when you use it as your root element.
+Mobile devices have notches, home indicators, native navigation bars, and chat composers that can cut into your layout. useHostContext provides safeAreaInsets so you can account for these, and SafeArea handles them automatically when you use it as your root element.

 Third, minimum width.
-Design your components to work at 320px wide.
+Design your components to work at 320pt wide.
 Claude’s MCP App design guidelines recommend this as the floor for mobile rendering.

 const ctx = useHostContext();